Rodabaugh/digitalshelf/README.md

 At this point, the DigitalShelf backend should be running on your server.
 From here, you can use the CLI frontend (<https://github.com/Rodabaugh/digitalshelf-cli/>) to interact with the backend, or write your own frontend.

+# Docker

+There is also a Docker image for the backend.
+You will still need to setup the database using Goose, and the same environment variables should be specified.
+Environment variables can either be specified inline with the docker run command, or you can import them using the `--env-file` argument.

+Example: `docker run -p 8080:8080 --env-file ./.env digitalshelf`

+The docker image can be found here at <https://hub.docker.com/repository/docker/rodabaugh/digitalshelf/general> and can be pulled using `docker pull rodabaugh/digitalshelf:latest`

 # API Endpoints

 ## Design Overview